webosose/website/content/en/docs/tools/sdk/emulator/emulator-user-guide.md

 ### Using the GUI

 {{< note >}}
-The screenshots below have been captured from Oracle VM VirtualBox v6.0.14 for Windows.
+The screenshots below have been captured from Oracle VM VirtualBox v6.0.14 on Windows 10.
 If you are using a different version of the program or on a different host operating system, you might notice minor differences in the position or name of GUI elements.
 {{< /note >}}

 1. Start the Oracle VM VirtualBox application.
 You can launch the program from the application menu or by typing `virtualbox` in a command shell.